EmptyEpsilon

 • The number in the scenario filename sets the order in which EmptyEpsilon shows the scenarios.
 The final part of the filename is for reference only.

 • The scenario name and description displayed in the game are set by the -- Name: and -- Description: lines at the beginning of the scenario file.
 For multi-line descriptions, each line should immediately follow the previous line and start with three dashes ---.
+The -- Type: sets the "category" where this scenario can be found.

 • Other lines starting with a double dash -- are comment lines in the scenario script that you can use for your own reference.
 The game ignores them.